alexhagiopol/multiscale-CNN-classifier/README.md

 To train the model architecture above, I set up CUDA and cuDNN on my Ubuntu machine as described and trained using an NVIDIA GTX 980Ti.
 I used a batch size of 128, 0.0002 learning rate, 50% dropout likelihood, and 10 epochs.
 After each epoch, I check if the accuracy achieved is the highest ever, and I save the model if so.
-This aloows me to keep the best weights configuration after each epoch.
+This allows me to keep the best weights configuration after each epoch.
 This training configuration takes about 1 hour on my GPU.

 #### Approach

 My highest validation accuracy is 99.1% and my test accuracy is 97.2%.
 These results are encouraging given that human performance is 98.8%.
-My solution approach was to first implement the unmodified LeNet architecture with which I was not able to achieve above 85% accuracy.
+My solution's approach was to first implement the unmodified LeNet architecture with which I was not able to achieve above 85% accuracy.
 Next, I implemented Sermanet & LeCun's 2011 paper on my own.
 I improved that architecture by adding dropoout which was developed 3 years after
 Sermanet and LeCun published their paper.
 I then searched the Internet for more optimized implementations to push my accuracy higher.
 I saw Vivek Yadav's blog post where he suggests doubling the number of convolutional layers in addition to